sudo-js/make-me-a-sandwich/README.md

 ## Overview

-High-level, "Model/View" (or "Presentation Model") style object oriented library made to aide you in your quest for Javascript awesomeness by assisting with such things as implementing inheritance patterns, handling data-mutation observation, establishing hierarchies of objects which have intrinsic knowledge of their responsibilies, and the making of sandwiches.
+A Small object-oriented library made to aide you in your quest for Javascript awesomeness by assisting with such things as implementing inheritance patterns, handling data-mutation observation, establishing hierarchies of objects which resemble the DOM they control (thus able to utilize a chain-of-responsibility), and the making of sandwiches.

 ## Documentaion